awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 ## Checking that users have the required permissions<a name="check-required-permissions"></a>

-Before you put an IAM policy into production, we recommend that you check whether it grants users the permissions to use the particular API actions and resources that they need\.
+Before you put an IAM policy into production, make sure that it grants users the permissions to use the specific API actions and resources that they need\.

-First, create an IAM user for testing purposes and attach the IAM policy to the test user\.
+To do this, first create an IAM user for testing purposes and attach the IAM policy to the test user\.
 Then, make a request as the test user\.
 You can make test requests in the console or with the AWS CLI\.

 **Note**
-You can also test your policies with the [IAM Policy Simulator](https://policysim.aws.amazon.com/home/index.jsp?#)\.
+You can also test your policies by using the [IAM Policy Simulator](https://policysim.aws.amazon.com/home/index.jsp?#)\.
 For more information about the policy simulator, see [Working with the IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/policies_testing-policies.html) in the *IAM User Guide*\.

 If the policy doesn't grant the user the permissions that you expected, or is overly permissive, you can adjust the policy as needed\.
 Retest until you get the desired results\.

 **Important**
 It can take several minutes for policy changes to propagate before they take effect\.
-Therefore, we recommend that you allow five minutes to pass before you test your policy updates\.
+Therefore, we recommend that you allow at least five minutes to pass before you test your policy updates\.

 If an authorization check fails, the request returns an encoded message with diagnostic information\.
 You can decode the message using the `DecodeAuthorizationMessage` action\.
 For more information, see [DecodeAuthorizationMessage](https://docs.aws.amazon.com/STS/latest/APIReference/API_DecodeAuthorizationMessage.html) in the *AWS Security Token Service API Reference*, and [decode\-authorization\-message](https://docs.aws.amazon.com/cli/latest/reference/sts/decode-authorization-message.html) in the *AWS CLI Command Reference*\.